jcaillon/valet/tests.d/1104-self-setup/results.approved.md

 You can download any font here: https://www.nerdfonts.com/font-downloads and install it.
 After that, you need to setup your terminal to use this newly installed font.
 You can also choose to enable the icons in Valet if you plan to install a nerd font.
-INFO    II   Creating the valet config file ⌜/tmp/valet.d/f801-0⌝.
+INFO     Creating the valet config file ⌜/tmp/valet.d/f801-0⌝.
-SUCCESS IS   You are all set!
+SUCCESS  You are all set!
-INFO    II   As a reminder, you can modify the configuration done during this set up by either:
+INFO     As a reminder, you can modify the configuration done during this set up by either:
 - replaying the command ⌜valet self setup⌝,
 - running the command ⌜valet self config⌝.
-INFO    II   Run ⌜valet --help⌝ to get started.
+INFO     Run ⌜valet --help⌝ to get started.
-INFO    II   You can create your own commands and have them available in valet, please check ⌜https://github.com/jcaillon/valet/blob/main/docs/create-new-command.md⌝ to do so.
+INFO     You can create your own commands and have them available in valet, please check ⌜https://github.com/jcaillon/valet/blob/main/docs/create-new-command.md⌝ to do so.
 ```

 ### Testing selfSetup 2